Yavuz Can

+Yavuz Can (born 23 February 1987) is a Turkish sprinter specialising in the 400 Metres.

+Career

-Yavuz Can (born 23 February 1987) is a Turkish sprinter specialising in the 400 metres.
-He won the silver medal in the 4 × 400 metres relay at the 2013 Mediterranean Games.
-In addition, he competed at two outdoor and two indoor European Championships, as well as the 2012 World Indoor Championships in his native Turkey.
+He won the silver medal in the 4 × 400 Metres Relay at the 2013 Mediterranean Games.
+In addition, he competed at two outdoor and two indoor European Championships, as well as the 2012 World Indoor Championships in his native land, Turkey.

-His personal bests in the 400 metres are 45.64 seconds outdoors (Zeulenroda 2016) and 46.87 seconds indoors (Istanbul 2015), both performances was labelled as Turkish national record in this disciplines.
+His personal bests in the 400 Metres are 45.64 seconds outdoors (Zeulenroda, 2016) and 46.87 seconds indoors (Istanbul, 2015), both performances were labelled as Turkish national record in these disciplines.